aanubhavv/Scientific-calculator/README.md

-# Download link for the setup
+# Download link and About

+Libraries/Modules used:
+1. PySide6
+2. CxFreeze
+3. PyQt5

 * works only on windows